anchpop/wise_mans_haskell/book.md

 Here `f` and `g` are functions.
 You can use them just like any other function like we do with`(g x)`.

 So let's see it in action.
 Here's an example of how we used to do things.
-We'll make a function!marginnote(In real Haskell, we wouldn't give these functions names, I'm just doing it for the example.) that multiplies numbers by 2 and a function that adds 1.
+We'll make a function that multiplies numbers by 2 and a function that adds 1.

 ```haskell
 Prelude> times2 = (*2)